 This condition usually develops over the course of months to years with an initial sluggish response of the pupil to light which eventually progresses to a complete loss of the light reflex.
 The condition is usually bilateral and its major symptoms include:

 - Small, irregular pupils which may be unequal in size

 - Absence of the light reflex with a prompt accommodation reflex.

 - Atrophied iris with a loss of its radial folds and crypts

 - Pupils slowly dilate with mydriatics

-Although there is no known treatment for Argyll Robertson pupil, it can be controlled by eliminating its causes.
+Although there is no known treatment for AR, it can be controlled by eliminating its causes.
 As syphilis is its major cause, treating syphilis by the administration of penicillin intravenously can be very effective in controlling this condition.
 Doxycycline or tetracycline can also be used as alternative therapy along with penicillin.

 In the common developed world, AR pupils is actually very rare; so much so that despite interest in researching the disorder, the lack of patients to study makes it difficult.